RPA vs IDP: Which One Should You Choose in 2024?

 4. What are the common use cases for IDP?

 IDP is used to streamline processing by converting unstructured data into structured formats for easier management and analysis.
-It also enhances workflows in industries such as finance, legal, and healthcare, where handling large volumes of documents is crucial.
+It also enhances workflows in industries such as finance, legal, and healthcare, where handling large volumes of paper documents is crucial.

 5. What’s Docxster’s “Free Forever” plan all about?

 Docxster’s “Free Forever” plan lets you access all the core features at no cost for as long as you need.
-You can streamline your document processing tasks efficiently with no hidden fees or time limits.
+You can streamline your document processing tasks efficiently without hidden fees or time limits.
 It’s all about giving you a chance to experience the benefits of Docxster’s technology without any financial commitment.